Raymond Schinazi: Career

-Schinazi is currently the Frances Winship Walters Professor of Pediatrics, Director of the Laboratory of Biochemical Pharmacology, and co-Director of the HIV Cure Scientific Working Group within the NIH-sponsored Emory University Center for AIDS Research (CFAR) in Atlanta, Georgia, USA.
+Schinazi is currently the Frances Winship Walters Professor of Pediatrics, Director of the Laboratory of Biochemical Pharmacology, and co-director of the HIV Cure Scientific Working Group within the NIH-sponsored Emory University Center for AIDS Research (CFAR) in Atlanta, Georgia.
 He has served at Emory University for 39 years since 1978.
 He also holds Adjunct Professor positions at both University of Georgia (Atlanta, GA) and University of Miami (Miami, Florida).
 He worked part-time for the Emory University affiliated Atlanta VA for 35 years while maintaining his Emory University appointment, retiring from the VA in 2016.

 He began his work as a herpes virologist with a specific focus on developing drug therapeutics for orolabial and genital herpes and severe life-threatening infections like herpes encephalitis.
 When HIV was identified as a virus in the 1980s, Schinazi and his fellow researchers directed their attention towards the problem.
 He was able to translate his knowledge gained through his work on the herpes viruses towards addressing HIV and HBV.
 He is credited for setting up the first-ever HIV laboratory at Emory University complete with a protocol on how to handle the dangerous virus in the laboratory setting so he and his team could pursue the development of novel antiviral drugs.
 In 1987, he helped Prusoff's laboratory discover that d4T, a nucleoside analog, had selective activity against HIV.

-Schinazi is best known for his involvement in the discovery and/or development of innovative anti-HIV, HBV, and HCV drugs on the market.
+Schinazi is best known for his involvement in the discovery and development of innovative anti-HIV, HBV, and HCV drugs on the market.
 To date, he has been involved in the development of five FDA-approved drugs of which three are used in eight different drug combinations.
-More than 94% of HIV-infected individuals take at least one of the drugs he invented.
+More than 94% of HIV-positive people take at least one of the drugs he invented.
 He has authored more than 550 peer-reviewed papers in academic literature with over 20,000 total citations.

 Discovery and development of lamivudine (3TC)

-Among the first drugs discovered and developed for treatment of HIV came through the collaboration between Dr. Dennis Liotta (Emory) and Schinazi.
+Among the first drugs discovered and developed for treatment of HIV came through the collaboration between Dennis C. Liotta (Emory) and Schinazi.
 In 1992, they first published on lamivudine (3TC) in Antimicrobial Agents and Chemotherapy.
 This drug became one of the most successful antiviral agents used to combat HIV as part of fixed-dose combinations (including Combivir, Trizivir, Epzicom, and Triumeq).
 Combination therapies incorporating 3TC quickly became the standard of care, with safe and effective nucleoside reverse transcriptase (RF) inhibitors, such as 3TC and its related cousins, serving as the cornerstones of combination chemotherapy.
 3TC was also found to be active against HBV in collaboration with Drs.
 Dennis Liotta, Philip Furman and Yung-Chi Cheng.